 It doesn’t have to stop you living your life or doing the things you want to do.

 Positivity is key!

-So I have shared the things I have learned whilst researching my own problem, both physical and psychological, as well as my own personal experiences.
+So I have shared the things I have learned whilst researching my own problem, as well as sharing my own personal experiences.